Miyamura80/Miyamura80/README.md

 - 👑 I'm the president of the [Oxford Blockchain Society](http://oxfordblockchain.co.uk)
 - 🕒 I was the [Oxford Hack 2022](https://oxfordhack22.co.uk) executive director to organize in record time of 1.5 months
 - 👀 I’m interested in machine learning, knowledge graphs, web3, philosophy.
-- 🥅 2023 Goals: Launching my startup
+- 🥅 2023 Goals: To launch my stealth project
 - 🕷️ Fun fact: I ate a tarantula for my birthday
 - 📧 To get in contact, message me on LinkedIn!